Sylvester Stallone: 2006–present: Franchise films

 On July 23, 2019, in an interview with Variety, Stallone said that a Rocky sequel and prequel are in development.
 Producer Irwin Winkler said "We're very high on it" and that negotiations are underway for Stallone to write and star in the feature.
 "We're very anxious to make it."
-Stallone said the plot of the movie would be about Rocky befriending a young fighter who is an undocumented immigrant.
+Stallone said the plot of the film would be about Rocky befriending a young fighter who is an undocumented immigrant.
 "Rocky meets a young, angry person who got stuck in this country when he comes to see his sister.
 He takes him into his life, and unbelievable adventures begin, and they wind up south of the border.
 It's very, very timely."
 Stallone said.
 Stallone also said there are "ongoing discussions" about a Rocky prequel television series, which he hopes will land on a streaming service and the series will likely follow a young Rocky Balboa as a professional boxing hopeful.
 Stallone said producer Irwin Winkler is hesitant on making the series saying that "There was some conflict there, yes.
 He felt in his mind that "Rocky" was primarily a feature film, and he didn't see it as being translated for cable, so there was a big bone of contention."
 That year, Stallone hand-picked Derek Wayne Johnson to direct and produce a documentary on the making of the original Rocky, entitled 40 Years of Rocky (2020).
 The documentary features Stallone narrating behind-the-scenes footage from the making of the film.

 Stallone formed a film studio named Balboa Productions with Braden Aftergood in March 2018, where Stallone will serve as co-producer for each of their projects.
 The studio signed a multi-year collaboration deal with Starlight Culture Entertainment to develop projects for film and television.
 In May 2018, a fifth installment in the Rambo franchise was announced, and in August 2018, Adrian Grünberg was confirmed as the director.
 Rambo: Last Blood began filming by September 2018, with a script co-written by Stallone, who also reprised his role as Vietnam War veteran John Rambo.
 The plot centers around Rambo infiltrating a Mexican drug cartel to rescue a family friend's daughter.
 The film, which was released on September 20, 2019, in the United States, grossed $18.9 million in its opening weekend, the best debut of the franchise.
 The film grossed $91 million worldwide against a production budget of $50 million.

 In late 2020, Stallone lent his voice as Rambo to the fighting video game Mortal Kombat 11, as part of the game's 2nd Kombat Pack.
 In 2021, he voiced King Shark in the DC Extended Universe film The Suicide Squad.
 In 2022, Stallone starred in Samaritan, a dark interpretation of the superhero genre, from a script written by Bragi Schut.
 In November 2022, Stallone made his streaming television debut in Tulsa King, in which he plays a Mafia boss.
-The 8 episode series was created by Taylor Sheridan and Terence Winter and premiered on Paramount+.
+The 9-episode series was created by Taylor Sheridan and Terence Winter and premiered on Paramount+.
+A second season continued thereafter.